liyifu93/Final-Project-Group4/README.md

 The rest two "train_nonidealmodel_22PMU_10dB_group4.py" and "train_nonidealmodel_22PMU_MissingOneData_10dB_group4.py" are for training two non-ideal models.

 The "predict_group4.py" is for testing different groups of data on the specific model and check the prediction accuracy.

+PS: If you use the dataset from this project, please cite "Li, Yifu.
+Date-Driven Topology Identification in Power Distribution Systems with Machine Learning.
+Diss.
+The George Washington University, 2020."